loda-lang/loda-programs/programs/oeis/list1.md

 * [A051745](http://oeis.org/A051745) ([program](051/A051745.asm)): a(n) = n*(n^4 + 10*n^3 + 35*n^2 + 50*n + 144)/120.
 * [A051746](http://oeis.org/A051746) ([program](051/A051746.asm)): a(n) = n(n+7)(n+1)(n^2+2n+12)/120.
 * [A051747](http://oeis.org/A051747) ([program](051/A051747.asm)): a(n) = n*(n+1)*(n+2)*(n^2+7*n+32)/120.
+* [A051754](http://oeis.org/A051754) ([program](051/A051754.asm)): Consider problem of placing N queens on an n X n board so that each queen attacks precisely 1 other.
+Sequence gives maximal number of queens.
 * [A051755](http://oeis.org/A051755) ([program](051/A051755.asm)): Consider problem of placing N queens on an n X n board so that each queen attacks precisely 2 others.
 Sequence gives maximal number of queens.
 * [A051789](http://oeis.org/A051789) ([program](051/A051789.asm)): C(n)*(C(n)-1)/2, where C(n) are the Catalan numbers (A000108).
 * [A051797](http://oeis.org/A051797) ([program](051/A051797.asm)): Partial sums of A007585.